-In the 18 years since my wife Barbara and I became members of the Natural Resources Foundation of Wisconsin, I’ve had the chance to see the many ways NRF carries out its mission, creating opportunities for its members to see and experience the very best parts of our state while building support for its priority conservation projects.
+My wife Barbara and I became members of the Natural Resources Foundation of Wisconsin circa 1998.
+In the years since I’ve had the chance to see the many ways NRF carries out its mission, creating opportunities for its members to see and experience the very best parts of our state while building support for important conservation efforts.
 Along the way, I’ve had a chance to see just about every side of the NRF—from fundraising to grant making and building partnerships that multiply its impact.

-Early on Barbara and I accepted the Foundation’s invitation to experience the wonder and joy of Wisconsin by taking a field trip to see our state’s most amazing wild places and creatures with enthusiastic professionals from the Department of Natural Resources and other expert guides.
-Such opportunities – this year there were 188 different trips – are still one of the best things about being a member.
+Early on Barbara and I accepted the Foundation’s invitation to experience the wonder and joy of Wisconsin by taking a Field Trip to see our state’s most amazing wild places and creatures with enthusiastic professionals from the Department of Natural Resources and other expert guides.
+Such opportunities are still one of the best things about being a member.

-We eventually graduated from local field trips to international exploration with one of the Foundation’s international natural history tours.
+We eventually graduated to global exploration on one of the Foundation’s many international travel experiences.
 These trips introduce travelers to unique cultures and natural places around the world.
 In addition to seeing beautiful landscapes, flora, and fauna, you get to explore the conservation issues facing those places today.
 It’s now been more than a decade since we traveled to Costa Rica with NRF Director of Development Camille Zanoni and saw several hundred species of tropical birds.
 More recently we accompanied former Executive Director Charlie Luthin (director of NRF from June 2003 to May 2012) to Tanzania.

 As our understanding of the Foundation’s mission deepened, Barbara and I joined its Conservation Steward Society for individuals who each year make an unrestricted gift to help provide the operational support NRF relies on for its core functions.
 And we were pleased to make a modest contribution to help develop a strategy for seeking the public’s investment in what would become known as the Cherish Wisconsin Outdoors Fund, providing permanent support to care for our State Natural Areas, State Parks, State Wildlife Areas and State Fisheries.